 Celebrate Hawaiian Foods week with these delicious Kalua Pork Sliders.
-Just like the ones you find in Hawaii, this Kalua pork is tender, juicy and delectably smoky.
-And when you serve it up “sliders style” with cabbage, grilled pineapple and of course, on a King’s Hawaiian Bread Bun it is the perfect meal to enjoy during Hawaiian Foods week, as well as all summer long!
+Just like the ones you find in Hawaii, these Kalua Pork Sliders are tender, juicy and delectably smoky.
+And when you serve it up "sliders style" with cabbage, grilled pineapple and of course, on a King's Hawaiian Bread Bun it is the perfect meal to enjoy during Hawaiian Foods week, as well as all summer long!

 Last week my husband and I headed downtown for a little day date.
 After a long morning, we were really really hungry.
 We made our way down to Dog Haus.
 This restaurant is the premier hot dog, sausage and burger joint where freshly-made food and a fun environment are combined with the best fast casual dining experience around.